ArjunLubana/NoteAsk/README.md

-# NoteAsk combines the functionality of note taking and Tasking to one app
+# NoteAsk
+It is basically for notes and tasks